Thanks for Nothing presented « Poetry Saved My Life » #2

 An artistic and solidarity driven collaboration in support of women’s rights in Afghanistan

-Following the first edition of POETRY SAVED MY LIFE in 2022, Thanks for Nothing invited 3 artists to partake in the project in 2022: Alex Cecchetti, Camille Henrot and Kubra Khademi.
+Following the first edition of POETRY SAVED MY LIFE launched in 2020, Thanks for Nothing invited 3 artists in 2022 to partake in the project in 2022: Alex Cecchetti, Camille Henrot and Kubra Khademi.

 The artists gifted one artwork to the second edition of the initiative, to be printed on a t-shirt.
-Profits from the sales will be 100% donated to a humanitarian organization defending women’s rights in Afghanistan.
+Profits from the sales are 100% donated to a humanitarian organization defending women’s rights in Afghanistan.

 POETRY SAVED MY LIFE by Alex Cecchetti